-TikTok’s not like any other social media app.
-You can’t use the same messaging on it as you would for other platforms.
+TikTok has proven that it’s unlike any other social media app, and therefore you can’t use the same messaging on it as you would for other platforms.

 Authenticity plays a major role in TikTok’s appeal.
 While platforms like Instagram are often associated with polished images that aren’t reflective of reality, TikTok users aren’t afraid to come off as vulnerable, goofy, or self-effacing.
 And they expect the same of brands.

-64% of users say they can be authentic on TikTok, with 56% responding they share content on the app they wouldn’t share on other platforms.
+64% of users say they can be authentic on TikTok, with 56% saying they share content on the app that they wouldn’t share on other platforms.
 As a result, over half of TikTok’s users believe that other users are also being their authentic selves in videos.

 Naturally, brands that are already geared toward a youthful audience will have an easier transition to TikTok.
 But as you’ll see from the examples below, any company can create a unique TikTok brand voice.